 Our industry partners include Youth Without Shelter, Peel Children’s Centre, Dufferin Peel Catholic District School Board, Toronto District School Board, The Hospital for Sick Children, Etobicoke Children’s Centre, George Hull Centre and Hincks Dellcrest.

-Members of the Child and Youth Worker Advisory Committee represent a variety of settings in which child and youth workers are employed.
+Members of the Child and Youth Care Advisory Committee represent a variety of settings in which child and youth care practitioners are employed.
 Many are members of the Ontario Association of Child and Youth Counsellors.

 The program includes three unpaid internships.
 The first internship placement is chosen by the school in consultation with you.
 For the second and third placement, you will submit placement choices, with the school making the final decision.
 The first placement takes place in the second semester, January to April (three days per week).
 Third-semester placement runs from May to August (four days per week) and placement for the fourth semester is September to December (three days per week).